Are you happy with you financial heath? Do you have a investment plan?

-If you answered yes you are most certainly not alone.
+If you answered no to both questions you are not alone.

 Once people have learned what I do for a living most of them at some point ask me for advice.

 Questions like – where can I invest my money for a quick short term gain without any risk?
-Are quickly answered with a simple “nowhere” but a lot of times the questions are more fundamental in nature and are more difficult to answer.
+Are quickly answered with a simple “nowhere” but a lot of times the questions are more fundamental and more difficult to answer.

 - How do I know if I am saving enough?

 - What should I be investing in now?

 - What does a good retirement plan look like?

 - How much money do I need for retirement?

 There are no general answers to questions like these as each person has different goals and different means to achieve them.